PAVANKUMARELETI/PAVANKUMARELETI/README.md

-# Hi there 👋
+# Hi This is Mr Eleti 👋

 ## About Me
-I am [Your Name], a passionate developer.
+I am [Pavan Kumar Eleti], a passionate aspiring Data analyst, Data scientist.

 - 🔭 I’m currently working on [Your Project]
 - 🌱 I’m currently learning [Your Learning Goals]